+Revegetation

-- Monitoring of vegetation clearance will be required to ensure clearance zones are limited to the areas shown on the attached maps.
-Use of an arborist is also required to minimise the impact of felling large trees on adjacent native vegetation. - Monitoring of revegetation will be needed for a sufficient maintenance period.
-Five years has been recommended at this exposed site. - We understand normal monitoring of stormwater devices and of any discharges will occur, following accepted good practice.
+- Monitoring of vegetation clearance will be required to ensure clearance zones are limited to the areas shown on the attached maps. - In addition, where vegetation clearance creates the potential for effects along the margins of vegetation that is being retained, we recommend annual spring monitoring and management of weed and vegetation condition (dieback surveys).
+Reporting is to include recommendations for timing and method of weed management. - Monitoring of revegetation will be needed for a sufficient maintenance period to ensure plant survival, and good growth rates.
+Five years has been recommended at this exposed site.

+Avifauna

+• Annual checks of nest boxes will be required prior to each breeding season to confirm they are present and undamaged, and to clean them if necessary.

+Streams

+- We understand normal monitoring of stormwater devices and of any discharges will occur, following accepted good practice.
 The details of this are covered elsewhere in the draft Erosion and Sediment Control Plan. - Monitoring of streams may be needed in the event of discharges from stormwater devices which affect aquatic health.
+This monitoring should include baseline and seasonal measurements of sediment in both waterways, and of fish populations in the Papawai.
+It will also need to include monitoring of erosion in Papawai Stream, upstream of works.
+Reporting is to include recommendations for remedial actions where adverse effects are recorded.

-Positive Effects
+Positive Ecological Effects